prescottprue/react-redux-firebase/docs/recipes/roles.md

 **Role** - job function or title which defines authority level (i.e. admin or manager).
 A user has a role, a role as permissions.

 **Permissions** - approval of a mode of access (i.e. todos) .
-Multiple permissions can assigned to a single role.
+Multiple permissions can be assigned to a single role.

 ## Data Setup

 Add the Roles collection in Firebase.
 It should be a sibling of the `users` collection.
 For example:

 _Tip: you can import below JSON directly into Firebase.
-Alternatively you can populate it in the start of your application or when you deploy to Firebase._
+Alternatively, you can populate it in the start of your application or when you deploy to Firebase._

 ```js
 {